 Along these lines, the social giant announced partnering with Storyful (a social content discovery tool for newswires), to create FB Newswire in April, 2014.

-With the launch of this product, Facebook wanted to support journalists and newsrooms to explore and embed newsworthy content (read as breaking news) from their platform directly to their target audience.
+With the launch of this product, Facebook wanted to support journalists and newsrooms to explore and embed newsworthy content (read as breaking news) from their platform directly to their target audience via the news feed.

 Digiday even noted that Facebook may have offered free ad units in users’ mobile feeds (based on circumstantial evidence of an exponential growth in likes on the CNN Facebook page).